cmponton/Getting-and-Cleaning-Data/Code Book.md

 Subject = The Individual’s participant ID (count of 1-30)

-Activity = Category of action performed when the measurements were taken transformed from Factor of 1-6 to following naming convention:
+Activity = Category of action performed when the measurements were taken.
+Transformed from Factor of 1-6 to following naming convention:
 *	WALKING (value 1)
 *	WALKING_UPSTAIRS (value 2)
 *	WALKING_DOWNSTAIRS (value 3)